ericfaris/vpc-get-high-scores-image/README.md

 26. Press button to display Other2 that you set in step #19.

-**Refreshing All HIgh Scores While in PinUP Popper**
+**Refreshing All High Scores While in PinUP Popper**

 27. Get to the Operator Menu in PinUP Popper

 28. Scroll to Custom Scripts

-29. Press GetHighScoresForALlTables
+29. Press GetHighScoresForAllTables